Solar panel ROI: Calculate how much your solar savings will be

 Even if you live in a state without net metering, going solar can still be a good financial decision if the available incentives are good enough.
 And in a state with net metering, incentives can send your ROI through the roof.

 The most famous solar incentive that is available to all Americans is the federal solar investment tax credit.
-It’s also referred to the Investment Tax Credit, or the ITC for short.
+It’s also referred to as the Investment Tax Credit, or the ITC for short.

 If you install solar panels before the end of 2022, the federal government will reimburse you for 26% of the costs through your tax return.
 This only works if you owe that amount (or more) after all other credits are taken into account.
 You can also carry over any unused portion of the credit to subsequent tax years.

 Other solar incentives include rebates, which reduce upfront installation costs, as well as SRECs and performance payments, which earn system owners extra money for every kWh their panels produce.